GlobalCodingTutorial/stone-paper-scissor.github-io/README.md

 ﻿# stone-paper-scissor.github-io

-*discription :- A web application of Stone-Paper-Scissor single player game which is fully functional and developed using frontend programming.
+*discription :- A responsive web application of Stone-Paper-Scissor single player game which is fully functional and developed using frontend programming.

  *techology used :-